With a weak Real and economic crisis it is an amazing buyers market right now. Prices are down for first time in 15 years across the board.

 Send a proof of wire receipt to the seller so their bank can "find" the wire more easily.
 The funds will be held at the Central Bank until the contract is sent to them by the sellers bank.
 They may request more details, (copy of deeds, tax records etc.) it is seldom cut and dried.
 The CB confirms that all the data matches exactly, then on their own time they will release the funds to the sellers account if all is correct.
 The exchange is done that day, at the current rate.
 Sometimes it is close to the commercial rate noted online, sometimes it is less.

 If the buyer and seller are not in Brazil, each must have a Power of Attorney to represent them.
-You can NOT legally buy in Brazil by signing documents outside the country, sending, emailing them.

 This shows the status of the property today, the owner and if it is free and clear of any liens, encumbrances.
 To be absolutely sure there is nothing in the history of the property that could come back to bite you get a Certidao de Inteira Teor.
 This certifies the property's history from it's origins, back to the very first sale.
 If there is anything irregular that occurred this will show it.